 Although a cat’s claws are meant to be sharp there comes a point where they become too long or too sharp and this can cause you problems.
 This is more often than not the fact that the cat’s claws keep catching on to things like furniture, carpets, and even yourself.
 This can be dangerous for the cat and ruin your furniture.

 This usually happens when a cat for whatever reason is unable to maintain its own claws or just not going outside enough to blunt them.

-This is very important because if this is left unchecked not only can it cause injury to your cat via getting hooked and things the claw can actually curve right the way around and press back into your cat paws causing it pain and distress, I guess a bit like an ingrown toenail.
+This is very important because if this is left unchecked not only can it cause injury to your cat via getting hooked and things the claw can actually curve right the way around and press back into your cat’s paws causing it pain and distress, I guess a bit like an ingrown toenail.
 Although a cat’s claws are not actually the same as our nails.

 It’s important to give your cat the things that it needs to keep its claws healthy and also short.
-This is usually simply in the case of indoor cats scratching post and outdoor cats can have a scratch and posts and also scratch outside.
+This is usually simply in the case of indoor cats scratching posts and outdoor cats can have a scratch and posts and also scratch outside.

 My Mum uses these.
-You can get them on amazon (affiliate link) I think they are great because you can put them where you need them.
+You can get them on Amazon (affiliate link) I think they are great because you can put them where you need them.
 But they are a bit messy.

 If you find that your cat’s claws are still too sharp or long you can simply clip them.
 There are lots of different claw clippers that you can use to clip your cat’s claws.
 There are other methods such as declawing which is actually very very cruel and very unpleasant for the cat and illegal in some countries.
 I believe there is also something you can cover your cat’s claws with to prevent it from scratching.

 As a cat’s claws are essential for its survival protection and if it’s hunting.
 I do not feel that they should have that ability removed.
 Not even for an indoor cat.
 A simple light clip is all it needs.